 unless that act or omission is caused by or results from events and/or circumstances which would be a Force Majeure Event if that person were the Affected Party.

-A Shipper will not be able to claim relief from liability under section 15.1 as a result of the suspended performance, or non-performance, of the obligations of any of its customers, howsoever caused
+A Shipper will not be able to claim relief from liability under section 15.1 as a result of the suspended performance, or non-performance, of the obligations of any of its customers, howsoever caused.

-Subject to section 9.10, if Congestion occurs due a Force Majeure Event, First Gas will allocate Available Operational Capacity in accordance with section 10.3.
+Subject to section 9.11, if Congestion occurs due a Force Majeure Event, First Gas will allocate Available Operational Capacity in accordance with section 10.3.